fbpx

 • Black Americans, including any Black racial group which originated in Africa.

-• Hispanic people from Mexico, Puerto Rico, and South America, or other Spanish or Portuguese cultures.
+• Hispanic people from Mexico, Puerto Rico, South America, or other Spanish or Portuguese cultures.

 • Native Americans, including natives of Alaska or Hawaii, or certified members of a federal or state-recognized Indian Tribe.